Decoding 113kg in Pounds: A complete walkthrough to Weight Conversion and Beyond

 Q: What is the difference between weight and mass?

 A: While often used interchangeably in everyday language, weight and mass are distinct concepts.
-Mass is the amount of matter in an object, while weight is the force exerted on that mass by gravity.
-The kilogram measures mass, while the pound can represent either mass or weight, depending on the context.
+Even so, mass is the amount of matter in an object, while weight is the force exerted on that mass by gravity.
+Which means the kilogram measures mass, while the pound can represent either mass or weight, depending on the context.
 In many situations, the difference is negligible, but it becomes important in scientific contexts and situations involving significant variations in gravitational pull.

 Q: Are there any other units of weight or mass?